-What is it about human nature that we see the shiny parts of people who seem to have a grip on life?
+What is it about human nature that we see only the shiny parts of people who seem to have a grip on life?

 I do have a “lot” together.
 Lord help me if I ever think I have it “all” together.

 Our Goodwill piles overflow and dinner is on the table most nights.
 Books will be read and we lovingly talk to the children.
 Our arms are wide open for our partners with smiles on our faces.

-Other days, maybe most days, life doesn’t look a whole lot like that.
+Other days, maybe most days, life doesn’t look a whole lot like that

 We keep stepping over the pile of things to carry upstairs instead of putting it away, we miss that doctor appointment that has been on the schedule for 2 months, the books we read are only about How To Be A Better _____, and we wonder if this is normal.
-How the other people we know live.

 It is a beautiful thing to see the best in each other, we can do that with joy.
 As long as we don’t put anyone on a pedestal.
 That is a long way for someone to fall.

-Let’s choose to be the best we can be.
-To give ourselves some grace when we fall.
+Let’s choose to be the best we can be.Let's give ourselves some grace when we fall.
 Because we will.
 And that is ok, it really truly is.
 Click To Tweet

 Big deal, we don’t have it all together.
 I am going to celebrate that fact, I sincerely hope you join me.